 Malaga in November still features mostly great weather for the most part.
 However, it does tend to be rainier around this time of year than during the summer months.
 Never fear—there are still plenty of ways to make the most of the city while staying dry.
 Explore classic traditional art at the Carmen Thyssen Museum (Calle Compañía, 10) or the Picasso Museum (Palacio de Buenavista, Calle San Agustín, 8).
 In the mood for something more modern?
 You’ll love the Pompidou Center (Pasaje Doctor Carrillo Casaux, s/n) or the CAC (Calle Alemania, s/n).
 There’s truly something for everyone!

-If you consider yourself a foodie, like we do, you can’t visit Malaga without heading to the city’s newest and most grandiose gastro-temple: the Mercado Merced.
-Since its grand reopening a few years ago, the beautiful, bright space has won the hearts (and tastebuds!) of malagueños and visitors alike.
-One of our favorite ways to spend a Saturday afternoon in Malaga in November is to head to the market and grab a bite to eat with good friends.
+If you consider yourself a foodie, you can’t visit Malaga without heading to the city’s newest and most grandiose gastro-temple: the Mercado Merced.
+Since its grand reopening a few years ago, the beautiful, bright space has won the hearts (and tastebuds) of malagueños and visitors alike.
+One of the best ways to spend a Saturday afternoon in Malaga in November is to head to the market and grab a bite to eat with good friends.
 Where else can you sample bites from some of Malaga’s best eateries all under one roof?